 Coach-surfing is advisable, but hostels and hotels in the region are also very cheap.
 We used both.
 A description of our journey might be useful for you as an example of planning.

 3. 5 days itinerary in the Russian Caucasus

 I travelled with a group of friends from different countries, so yes, we were a bit of a moving joke, but that was good also because people liked us.
 We travel by plane from Moscow (Vnukovo) to Nazran, the biggest city in Ingushetia (not the capital though).
 Then we went to Vladikavkaz, the capital of North Ossetia-Alania.
 In Vladikavkaz we made a hiking journey to Fiagdon and then went back.
 Back in Vladikavkaz we went back to Nazran and then to a village nearby and then to Grozny, Chechnya’s capital.
 We were able to do a great deal of things in Grozny, mainly because of our host, who took us to Vedeno, Itum Kale and other places.
 Then we departed again to Moscow from Grozny’s airport.
 Apart from the planes, the means of transportation were basically marshrutki, unless we were in our host’s car.

-4. An afternoon with the FSB in Chechnya
+4. An afternoon with the FSB in Ossetia

 So according to our research, and what we inquired with the locals, and even with the marshrutka driver, we can go to Fiagdon (see the pictures, isn’t it amazing?), so what could go wrong?

-So there we were, strolling along the road, and we even greeted a group of local policemen very easy-going, while I stop for a moment to take a picture of a Stalin’s bust (which, by the way, I’ve learned they are new), and out of the blue I listen the brakes of a car who stops abruptly and addresses me, the Mexican in the Caucasus:
+So there we were, strolling along the road, and we even greeted a group of local policemen very easy-going, while I stop for a moment to take a picture of a Stalin’s bust (which, by the way, I’ve learned it might be new), and out of the blue I listen the brakes of a car stopping abruptly, and a man addresses me, the Mexican in the Caucasus:

 – добрый день, что вы делаете здесь? (hello, what are you doing here?)